College Decision Time: Federal Student Loan FAQs from our ACAs

 The Subsidized Direct Loan won't start accruing interest until after the student's 6-month grace period following graduation.
 The Unsubsidized Direct Loan begins accruing interest once the loan is disbursed to the school.
 The interest rate is the same for the Subsidized and Unsubsidized Direct Loans.

 - What determines if I receive a Subsidized versus an Unsubsidized Direct Loan?

 The Subsidized Direct Loan is need-based, meaning the student must have financial aid eligibility to receive the Subsidized Direct Loan.
 The Unsubsidized Direct Loan is available to any student who submits a valid FAFSA®.
-Every student eligible for federal financial aid will receive at least $2,000 in an Unsubsidized Direct Loan, based on current regulation.

 - If I don't see my full eligibility of $5,500 in Direct Loans on my financial aid offer, can I ask the school for the remaining amount?